rahulraj0402/Job-Application/README.md

 - Spring Data JPA
 - Docker (for PostgreSQL database)
 - Eureka (Service Registry)
+- openFeign( for the inter service communication  [ removed the use of rest template ] )
 - RabbitMQ (Planned for future integration)
 - Kubernetes (Planned for future integration)